DaltonSW/aocgo/README.md

 ## `aocli`

-The second is a CLI application called `aocli` that can be used to interact with the Advent of Code workflow without leaving your terminal.
+The second, and more expansive, is a CLI application called `aocli` that can be used to interact with the Advent of Code workflow without leaving your terminal.

 It can currently do all of the following:
 - View puzzle data